zzzprojects/learn-orm/tutorials/visual-studio/create-solution-and-project.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/create-solution-and-project-5.png">

 You can see that a solution is created which contains one project and both a solution and project have the same name.
-But you can choose a different name as well for a solution on the **Configure your new project** page.
+You can choose a different name for a solution on the **Configure your new project** page.

  - A project contains multiple files, folders, and references.
  - Creating a new project from a template gives you a project with the essentials for that project type.